ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 Scientific meetings are held a few times a year and are a great opportunity to connect directly with researchers involved in the HCA.
 However, the tickets for these events are limited so Wranglers aren't guaranteed a spot.
 Project leads do their best to advocate for Wranglers attending so check on whether you are likely to attend the next one.

 ### Slack
 We use slack a lot.
-If you haven't already been invited to these two slack instances, please tell another member of the team or Claire/Laura and it can be easily sorted.
-There may also be otther slack instances that it is useful to join but you will be made aware of those as and when it is relevant.
+If you haven't already been invited to these two slack instances, please tell another member of the team or Gabs/Oihane and it can be easily sorted.
+There may also be other slack instances that it is useful to join but you will be made aware of those as and when it is relevant.

 HCA: https://join-hca-slack.data.humancellatlas.org/
 AIT: https://tsc.ebi.ac.uk/article/slack-getting-started